Introduction to Section B Benefits in Alberta

 Section B Medical Benefits may cover some costs such as an ambulance ride, acupuncture, dental treatment, chiropractic treatment, massage therapy, medication, physiotherapy, and psychological treatment.
 This list, however, is not exhaustive; if there are other medical services or supplies that are essential for your treatment or rehabilitation they may also be covered.
 Section B Medical Benefits are coordinated with your treatment providers, which may include your family physician, chiropractor, massage therapist, physiotherapist, psychologist or any other approved medical provider.
 Treatments must be approved by your treatment providers, who must fill out certain forms during your treatment period.
 If you have questions about your Section B Medical Benefits coverage, please call or email us.

-How Much Section B Coverage Do I Get?
+How Much Section B Coverage Am I Eligible For?

 The ultimate limit of Section B coverage for medical treatment in Alberta is $50,000 per person.
 That means that if there are four injured people traveling in the same car, and that car is insured in Alberta, each person is entitled to a maximum of $50,000 in Section B medical benefits.
 In practice, however, few injury victims ever approach the $50,000 limit.
 This is partly because the law requires you to use up any personal health insurance benefits you are entitled to ahead of some types of Section B coverage.
 It is also partly because insurance companies are entitled to send you to a doctor of their choice to determine if you require ongoing treatment.
 If that doctor believes that the ongoing treatment is not medically essential (which is a very high threshold) you will not be approved for additional Section B coverage.
 Finally, it is also partly because certain common treatments are limited to very small coverage amounts: